 These are difficult times for both employers and employees.
 Unfortunately, the hope of survival may require strategic actions that are very unpleasant and difficult.
 All legal and economic exposures must be carefully reviewed, and there is little time to take such action.

-Please speak with a Member of the Mandelbaum Barrett’s Employment Law Department for further advice.
+Please speak with a Member of the Mandelbaum Barrett PC’s Employment Law Department for further advice.